usaid-cs/yesterday-i-learned/random.md

 1. If you keep sending emails to addresses that don't exist, that web server flags you down as spam.
 1. If you don't set up some default mailboxes (like webmaster@, abuse@) required by [RFC 2142](https://www.ietf.org/rfc/rfc2142.txt), then [RFC-Clueless](http://rfc-clueless.org/) will add you to their blacklist, and you will no longer send/receive mail.
 1. Version 1 of some scams go as far as "One day a guy rang me up saying I got a parcel but needed to verify my name".
 Version 2 involve the scammer looking up your phone number *and then* your name online, so they can sound more legitimate.
 This is why **you should not put your phone number and your name in the same document**.
-1. Emma Watson was born in Paris.
-She's English because both her parents are.
 1. Uncle from Jackie Chan Adventures says "妖魔鬼怪快啲走" all the time.
 1. The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
 1. Just like setting a price target for when to sell if a stock goes up, you are also supposed to set a target for when to sell if a stock goes down.